nsip/nias/README.md

 **Important Note - This project is under heavy development, do not expect installation instructions to produce anything that actually runs at this point.**

+# Overview

-Installation Notes
+# Installation Notes

-If you're running on mac you will need homebrew to install packages, and homebrew will need a suitable toolchain to build native code.
-If you have a mac developer account, homebrew will offer to fetch the command-line tools as part of its installation.
+If you're running on Mac you will need `homebrew` to install packages, and `homebrew` will need a suitable toolchain to build native code.
+If you have a Mac developer account, `homebrew` will offer to fetch the command-line tools as part of its installation.
 The easiest alternative is just to install XCode which includes the tools.

 Ensure Ruby is at 2.2.3 as a minimum.

     rvm install ruby-2.2.3

 You will also need to install the 'bundler' gem to help with ruby code module dependencies.
-After rvm is installed just do
+After `rvm` is installed just do

-> gem install bundler
+    gem install bundler

-NIAS (& timesheet) use Redis.
-This is distributed from Redis.io as source and can be compiled for any platform, but most likely route to installation is to use package manager for the platform
+NIAS uses Redis.
+This is distributed from Redis.io as source and can be compiled for any platform, but the most likely route to installation is to use the package manager for the platform.

-On mac 'brew install redis' is the easiest and quickest
+On Mac `brew install redis` is the easiest and quickest.

-apt-get, yum etc. for linux
+Use `apt-get`, `yum` etc. for linux

-check Redis has been added to your binary path by running the command 'redis-server' from the commandline - you should get a redis instance, Ctrl+C to close again.
+Check Redis has been added to your binary path by running the command `redis-server` from the command line.
+You should get a redis instance.
+Ctrl+C to close again.

-Java resources are cross-platform & so zookeeper and kafka are included in the distribution.
+Java resources are cross-platform, so Zookeeper and Kafka are included in the distribution.

-LMDB/GDBM may be used for the key-value store component of SMS as data volumes increase - like redis these are  C source distribution which can be built on the platform or installed i.e.
+LMDB/GDBM may be used for the key-value store component of SMS as data volumes increase.
+Like Redis these are  C source distribution which can be built on the platform or installed, i.e.

-'brew install lmdb'
+    brew install lmdb
-'brew install gdbm'
+    brew install gdbm
-'gem install gdbm'
+    gem install gdbm

-when services are running all kafka logs, redis dump files etc. will be created under /tmp/nias e.g. /tmp/nias/kafka-logs /tmp/nias/redis tmp/zookeeper
+When services are running all Kafka logs, Redis dump files etc. will be created under `/tmp/nias` e.g. `/tmp/nias/kafka-logs`, `/tmp/nias/redis`, `tmp/nias/zookeeper`

-this is a reliable location on mac/linux but check it's writeable from current user account.
+This is a reliable location on Mac/Linux, but check it's writeable from current user account.

-There is a Gemfile in the root nias directory - cd into /nias and then run 'bundle install' to pull in all gems required by the projects.
+There is a Gemfile in the root nias directory:
+* cd into /nias
+* then run `bundle install` to pull in all gems required by the projects.

 the layout of the code is as follows